MercersKitchen/BYOD/README.md

     - LAN/WLAN switching is disabled
     - **Save changes and Exit**, Reboot into BIOS and Ensure one change is still active (save was successful)

-### Data Preparations
+### Data Preparations, for regular backup and health or installation of OS
 **Note: this needs to be completed**

 General Reminders
-- Browser Hard Drive, showing all hidden folders, looking for examples of data
+- Browse Hard Drive, showing all hidden folders, looking for examples of data
+  - Find what data is stored
+  - Create a tree of where data should be
+  - Create a backup of data
 - Do not work on a computer that is not yours unless a contract is signed, pre-agreement about lost data
 - Data that is not yours: ensure owner is aware of types of data that can be stored and that data can be lost